myphysicslab/myphysicslab/src/docs/Building.md

     transform text within the file, writing a new HTML file.
 Many of the macros are defined in the file `src/macros.html`.

-2. The JavaScript application file – for example, `DoublePendulumApp.js` – is compiled
-    along with hundreds of other JavaScript files via the bash shell script `compile_js.sh` to a single language-specific JavaScript file – `DoublePendulumApp-en.js`.
-The `compile_js.sh` shell script runs the Closure Compiler (which is a Java program).
-The JavaScript application is the "entry point"; the compiler finds other JavaScript files to include by examining the `goog.require` statements in the "entry point" file.

 The `makefile` also copies over all the image files in `src/images` to `build/images` and copies the CSS file `src/stylesheet.css` to `build/stylesheet.css`.